Peoria Slip and Fall Lawyer

 Claims typically involve dangerous conditions on a property owner's premises.
 For example, a slip and fall accident occurs when a person slips or trips and falls on an area of either water or ice or some other substance that renders the floor in a particular location slippery.

-The claimant must prove that they were harmed by falling to receive financial compensation from the property owner.
+The claimant must prove they were harmed by falling to receive financial compensation from the property owner.

 Peoria Slip and Falls & Wrongful Death